 Measuring up accurately is perhaps the most important task when tackling a tiling project – after all, one those tiles have been cut and adhered to your substrate there’s no going back.
 Make sure you have a good quality tape measure (with no obscured markings) before you start and measure both the surfaces you intend to tile on to and the tiles themselves before moving on to the next task.
 Once you’ve done that, measure the lot again to ensure that you don’t end up with a nasty surprise when you begin to dry lay your tiles.

-People are always saying that it’s important to make your mark on the world, well it’s important to make your mark on the tiles too as therewith you could wind up with a load of shonky cuts, inaccurate guide lines, and off-centre holes for pipes and the like.
+People are always saying that it’s important to make your mark on the world, well it’s important to make your mark on the tiles too as you could wind up with a load of shonky cuts, inaccurate guide lines, and off-centre holes for pipes if you don’t measure and mark up accurately.
 Make sure you have a couple of pencils lying about when in the midst of your tiling project so there’s always one within reach.
 We recommend investing in a pack of chinagraph pencils – they’re great for marking on hard, glossy surfaces such as ceramic and porcelain.